AIHubCentral/docs/assets/RVC Voice Changer/Local/vonovox.md

 - Fixed 2.7+ Extra Time Cut Off Issues
 - Extra Effects, such as "Noise Gate"
 ||| ❌ **CONS**
-- Not Open Source (right now, but the dev is working on an Open Source version)
+- Not Open Source (at the moment, but the dev might be working on an Open Source version)
 - Supports only Nvidia GPUs on Windows
 - It doesn't use a Web User Interface, meaning that it can't be run on the Cloud
 - Many Effects are Premium (paid), such as "Low Quality Mic"